 Mobiles apps

 Most people will agree that Mobile applications define the future of how users will interact with content on the internet.
 Over the past 10 years the volume of data transmitted to mobile phones has exploded, even if you only consider the audience shift from desktop user.
-For this reason, I have always cultivated a fascination for mobile technology, with experience from very low level Android development (In Tokyo I had to use the Java Native Interface to compile C code AI algorithms for maximum performance) to high-level React-Native and Phonegap-like technologies.
+For this reason, I have always cultivated a fascination for mobile technology, with experience from very low level Android development (In Tokyo I had to use the Java Native Interface to compile C code AI algorithms for maximum performance) to high-level React-Native, Flutter, and Phonegap-like technologies.

 Game projects